Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 Together decide how much they want to put aside each month from their allowance — and where they want to plant it.

-Get them excited about what they will do with the extra money that their investment tree will be growing.
+Get them excited about what they will do with the extra money that their investment tree will begin to start growing….and growing.